chop0/trie/README.md

 Hi!
 Really sorry there isn't a CLI;  I had a lot of schoolwork and didn't have time to finish one (although it's very easy to use with curl)

+Start the server with .\gradlew run (requires Java 17)

 REST endpoints:

 ### `GET` /:word